-Credits can be earned for learning derived from work and life experience based on documentation of demonstrated college-level knowledge and skills.
+Credits can be earned for learning derived from work and life experience based on documentation of demonstrated collegelevel knowledge and skills.
 This is accomplished through successful completion of a portfolio development course and the assessment process.
-To demonstrate equivalent learning for the course CMPL511 Software Tools, talk with your advisor about a focused portfolio, done independently.
+To demonstrate equivalent learning for the course CMPL511 Software Tools, talk with your advisor about a focused portfolio, done independently for credit or a waiver (for no credit).

 Credits earned from the assessment of prior experiential learning do not fulfill any of the residency credits required by the college.
 Material must be non-duplicative of successful course work or testing already completed.
 The courses "Critical Thinking" and "The Writing Process" and three additional college courses (not necessarily taken with us) are required before you take a portfolio development course.
-You must also be admitted to a Granite State College degree or certificate program and have the approval of your advisor.
+You must also be admitted to a Granite State College degree program and have the approval of your advisor.
 Prior Learning Assessment is a Two-Step Process:

-Step one: You will take a portfolio development course: either a 4-credit course called Assessment of Prior Learning.
-Your selection depends on the nature of the learning for which you are seeking credit.
+Step one: You will take a 4-credit portfolio development course, SDLR 501, Assessment of Prior Learning.
 During the course you'll review the specific experiences in your life which have contributed to your knowledge.